Azure/Mission-Critical/docs/design-methodology/Principles.md

 - **Design for self-healing** - Self healing describes a system's ability to deal with failures automatically through pre-defined remediation protocols connected to failure modes within the solution.
 It is an advanced concept that requires a high level of system maturity with monitoring and automation, but should be an aspiration from inception to maximize reliability.

-## Sustainable Performance and Scalability
+## Sustainable performance and scalability

 - **Design for scale-out** - Scale-out is a concept that focuses on a system's ability to respond to demand through horizontal growth.
 This means that as traffic grows, more resource units are added in parallel instead of increasing the size of the existing resources.
 A systems ability to handle expected and unexpected traffic increases through scale-units is essential to overall performance and reliability by further reducing the impact of a single resource failure.